-- Weekly Advisory grade checks these checks allow students to discuss their current grades with their advisors.
+- Advisory cohorts: Special education students benefit from our Advisory cohort model.
+Through this time, students build strong relationships with an adult.
+In addition to providing a forum for relationship building, Advisory serves as a retention tool for special education students through the following: - Weekly Advisory grade checks these checks allow students to discuss their current grades with their advisors.
 Having this opportunity to check-in about grades supports our retention efforts for special education students because it is a proactive method for ensuring that students continue to make academic progress. - Weekly behavior checks these checks allow students to discuss their recent behavior with their advisor (including absences and cutting school).
 These conversations support students learning how to regulate behavior and be successful in school. - O Phone calls advisors make phone calls home to their advisees when they are absent and make phone calls to students' adult supporters to provide them with absence, academic and behavior updates.
-This communication strategy allows students and families to receive consistent updates and helps maintain the connection to school so that students remain in school. - Circle Back Protocol: For all students, but especially special education students, academic frustration can interfere with adult relationships and learning.
-Phoenix Springfield utilizes a circle back protocol, whereby students and teachers have conversations about academic frustrations.
-Through this protocol, students air frustrations, learn how to regulate behavior in the future, and repair a relationship with a teacher; in turn, students are able to move forward and continue to have academic and behavior success in school. - Academic Support Classes: Phoenix Springfield has two Academic Support courses taught by special education teachers.
+This communication strategy allows students and families to receive consistent updates and helps maintain the connection to school so that students remain in school. - Restorative Circle Protocol: Academic frustration can interfere with adult relationships and learning.
+Phoenix utilizes a restorative circle protocol, whereby students and teachers have conversations about academic frustrations.
+Through a protocol, students can air frustrations, learn how to regulate behavior in the future, and repair a relationship with a teacher; in turn, this allows students to move forward and continue to have academic and behavior success in school. - Academic Support Classes: Phoenix Springfield has two Academic Support courses taught by special education teachers.
 These courses provide additional academic interventions to special education student, allowing special education students to access content in their core academic classes; we believe that for special education students, providing academic support is one of the most important retention tools, because if students are not making academic progress then they will not stick with Phoenix. - Transitions to Algebra: Many of our special education students come to Phoenix with significant skill deficits in math.
 Thus, Phoenix has designed a remedial math course for the students who are furthest behind.
 This course allows students who have had prolonged experiences of non-success in Math feel more successful; this is an important tool to re-engage students in school and ensure that they remain engaged. - Lunch Support: All Phoenix teachers make themselves available before school, at lunch, and after school for student support as needed.
 Phoenix teachers give out their cell phone numbers to students to contact them if they are struggling with homework or classwork and need additional support. - Network Leadership: the Phoenix network's Director of ELD & Academic Support supports Phoenix Springfield in English Language Learner and Academic Support Services.
 This staff member provides teachers and staff with direct oversight on how to best serve our special education classes in academic support classes and general education classes. - Individualized Graduation Plan: In addition, each scholar will have an individualized graduation plan developed in the first four weeks of the school year.
-The scholars' advisor will review this plan with the scholar and parent/guardian, ensuring they fully understand links between attendance and academic success and can indicate specific ways the school can assist in issues of truancy. - Personalized Learning Block: Phoenix Springfield added a personalized learning block to its schedule, which allows students with disabilities to be pulled for counseling, speech, and additional tutoring.
-This additional and targeted support supports their engagement and retention in school.
+The scholars' advisor will review this plan with the scholar and parent/guardian, ensuring they fully understand links between attendance and academic success and can indicate specific ways the school can assist in issues of truancy.